EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

 # Manual curation, part II, biological: perform manual curation

 The goal of the manual curation is to map traits in ClinVar to terms in EFO.
-We try to map as many as possible, but the following are priorities:
+We try to map as many as possible, prioritising the following:
 * Traits which are linked to NT expansion (nucleotide repeat expansion) variants.
 These are marked as "NT expansion" in the "Notes" column and ranked at the top of the spreadsheet.
 * Traits with high frequency (≥ 10), as indicated in the "ClinVar Freq" column.
-The spreadsheet is sorted by this column to help with this.
+The spreadsheet is sorted by this column (after the NT traits).

-Besides EFO, terms MONDO and HP are preferred, as these can be directly imported into EFO if not present.
+Besides EFO, terms in MONDO and HP are preferred, as these can be directly imported into EFO if not present.
 Terms from other sources cannot be directly imported, but can be used as the basis for new EFO terms.

 ## Criteria to manually evaluate mapping quality